1970s Songs Volume 2

 Brian Hyland is a singer and guitarist who found a bit of fame with Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini and Sealed With A Kiss in the early 1960s.
 He hit gold gain in 1971 with Gypsy Woman, a song written by Curtis Mayfield for his group The Impressions, which did not make much of a splash at the time.

-This lesson shows how to add the bass notes to the arpeggio, which makes it a bit more challenging than what Christopher plays as part of a big ensemble, but makes the accompaniment complete for a solo guitarist.
+We add the bass notes into the arpeggio, which makes this a little more demanding than what Cross plays live with a full band, but it's what makes the accompaniment feel complete solo.

-• Lesson 9: Waiting For A Girl Like You - Foreigner - Guitar Lesson
+Lesson 9: Waiting For A Girl Like You - Foreigner

 Waiting For A Girl Like You is a Platinum-certified 1981 power ballad by the British-American band Foreigner.
 It was the second single from their album ‘4’ and has become one of the band’s most famous songs worldwide.